MarcusTTran/SudokuWordGame_CMPT276/Requirments.md

 - <b>{+IMPLEMENTED: +}</b>  As a French teacher, I want to be able to select the word pairs that will be used to generate the Sudoku puzzle so that I can use the app to teach my students any of the specified words that I choose.

-- <b>{+IMPLEMENTED: +}</b>  As a French teacher of elementary and junior high school children, I want scaled versions of Sudoku that use 4x4 and 6x6 grids.
+- <b>{+IMPLEMENTED: +}</b>  As a French teacher of elementary school children, I want scaled versions of Sudoku that use 4x4 and 6x6 grids.
 In the 6x6 grid version, the overall grid should be divided into rectangles of six cells each (2x3 or 3x2).

-- <b>{+IMPLEMENTED: +}</b>  As a French teacher in highschool, I want to be able to select the difficulty of my puzzles so I can give easier on harder puzzles depending on the age and grade of my students.
+- <b>{+IMPLEMENTED: +}</b>  As a French teacher of highschool children, I want to be able to select the difficulty of my puzzles so I can give easier on harder puzzles depending on the age and grade of my students.

+- <b>{+IMPLEMENTED: +}</b>  As a French teacher of elementary school children, I want a demo difficulty for puzzles so I can showcase the logic of Sudoku games and explain how the game works.

 <h3>TDD</h3>